The old adage ‘you play like you train’ is never truer than when applied to athletics.

 Think about it: every other sport your kids are involved in requires them to turn up at least once a week for practice, so that they’ll be up to the challenge come Saturday/Sunday morning games.
 Running, jumping and throwing are no different—the more you put in on the training track, the better you’ll perform on match day.

 At BLAC, we’re all about personal development and enjoyment.
 We invite your athletes to come down to Dendy Park during the week to receive top quality coaching from experienced coaches and pro athletes.
-We’re really ramping up the coaching and training this season and we’re hoping to boost the number of athletes attending.
+We’ve really ramped up the coaching and training in the past couple of years and we’re hoping more athletes will take advantage of the quality coaching on offer.
+Midweek training isn’t compulsory, but we can honestly say it makes a big difference.

-We also want to dispel the myth about who training is for: It is for anyone who wants to develop their technique in a particular event(s).
-It’s not just for the fastest, or strongest, or highest/longest jumpers.
+We also want to dispel the myth that training is only for elite athletes—the fastest runners, longest and highest jumpers, or strongest throwers: It is for anyone who wants to develop their technique and performance in particular events—who seek personal improvement and to enhance their enjoyment of athletics.
 We want to encourage participation and improvement.

 Training days are also a vital part of building camaraderie and team spirit among athletes.
 Athletics is for the most part an individual pursuit.
 By attending training midweek, your athlete will have a great opportunity to forge new friendships whilst pushing each other to greater heights at the same time.

-So coaching at BLAC 63…check out the below for all the fast facts.
+Check out the below for all the fast facts on coaching at BLAC

 When & where is coaching?

-Coaching is provided at the top oval at Dendy Park – our usual competition location during summer.
+Coaching is provided at Dendy Park – our usual competition location during summer.

-Thursday is track day, with training for sprints starting at 5.30pm and hurdles at 6pm sharp.
-Stay tuned for details about distance training as well!
+Thursday is track day, with training for sprints starting at 5.30pm and Hurdles at 5pm.

 We need more coaches and parent participation!